 AI-driven analysis reveals the cause behind the drop

 To find out how Walmart can recover in the most efficient way, we must understand the internal aspects of Walmart’s slumped score over the COVID-19 period.
-To start our investigation, we’ll have a look at the way customers reviewed their experience on the Walmart eCommerce platform over this same period of time.
+To start our investigation, we’ll have a look at the way customers reviewed their experience on the Walmart eCommerce platform over this same period.

 Immediately from this view, we can categorise feedback into areas impacting the customer journey and can start to narrow down the cause of the drop in Walmart’s score.
 While “Registration” remained steady and “Delivery” suffered only a minor dip in June and July, “Ordering” and “Post-Sale” both plummeted during the COVID-19 lockdown period and have not yet returned to pre-COVID-19 levels.
 Let’s have a deeper look into “ordering” to find the root issues behind this category.